-One of the long-standing distinguished topics in macroeconomic has been the sustainability of current account (see, e.g., Husted, 1993; Bahmani-Oskooee, 1994; Gould and Ruffin, 1996; Fountas and Wu, 1999; Arize, 2002; Mann, 2002; Baharumshah, et al. 2003; Christopoulos and Leon-Ledesma, 2010; among others), which occurs when exports and imports converge to equilibrium in the long term period.
+One of the long-standing distinguished topics in macroeconomics has been the sustainability of current accounts (see, e.g., Husted 1993; Bahmani-Oskooee 1994; Gould and Ruffin 1996; Fountas and Wu 1999; Arize 2002; Mann 2002; Baharumshah et al. 2003; Christopoulos and Leon-Ledesma 2010; among others), which occur when exports and imports converge to equilibrium in the long-term period.
 In that case, significant changes in the macroeconomic policy are not necessary.
-An unsustainable disequilibrium occurs when exports and imports don't converge in the long term period and leads to current account deficits.
-These deficits, in the long run, lead to an increase in interest payments, cause a large debt for future generations and thus a lower standard of living.
-Therefore, investigation of whether imports and exports are in long run equilibrium relationship is essential for the design and evaluation of current and future macroeconomic policies aimed at achieving trade balance (Arize, 2002).
+An unsustainable disequilibrium occurs when exports and imports do not converge in the long-term period, and leads to current account deficits.
+These deficits, in the long run, lead to an increase in interest payments, causing a large debt for future generations and, thus, a lower standard of living.
+Therefore, the investigation of whether imports and exports are in long-run equilibrium relationship is essential for the design and evaluation of current and future macroeconomic policies aimed at achieving a trade balance (Arize, 2002).

-Empirical investigation about the sustainability of current account deficits provides mixed results in the relevant literature.
-Some studies such as Husted (1993), Gould and Ruffin (1996) with US data, Bahmani-Oskooee (1994) with Australian data, Herzer and Nowak-Lehmannd (2005) with Chilean data, Cheong (2005) with Malaysian data, Kalyoncu (2005) with Turkish data, Hollauer and Mendonca (2006) with Brazilian data, Bineau (2007) with Bulgaria's data, and Ramona and Razvan (2009) with Romanian data, found that exports and imports of these countries in their period of study converge in the long term period.
-Moreover, Wu et al. (2001) by applying panel cointegration tests support the sustainability of current account among major the G-7 countries.
-Founds and Wu (1999) with the US data, Cheong (2005) with Malaysian data, and Verma and

-Perera, (2008) with Sri Lanka's data, on the other hand, have shown that the hypothesis of no long-run relationship between imports and exports cannot be rejected and conclude that the trade deficits of those countries are not sustainable.
-Baharamuhah et al. (2003) investigate the sustainability of current account deficits for four ASEAN countries (Indonesia, Malaysia, the Philippines, and Thailand) over the 1961-1991 period, and their results show that except Malaysia, the other countries were not on the long-run steady state in that period.
+An empirical investigation about the sustainability of current account deficits provides mixed results in the relevant literature.
+Some studies-such as Husted (1993) and Gould and Ruffin (1996), with US data; Bahmani-Oskooee (1994), with Australian data; Herzer and Nowak-Lehmannd (2005), with Chilean data; Cheong (2005), with Malaysian data; Kalyoncu (2005), with Turkish data; Hollauer and Mendonca (2006), with Brazilian data; Bineau (2007), with Bulgarian data; and Ramona and Razvan (2009), with Romanian data-found that exports and imports of these countries, in their period of study, converge in the long run.
+Moreover, Wu et al. (2001), by applying panel cointegration tests, support the sustainability of current account for G-7 countries.
+On the other hand, Founds and Wu (1999), with US data; Cheong (2005), with Malaysian data; and Verma and Perera (2008), with Sri Lanka's data, have shown that the hypothesis of no long-run relationship between imports and exports cannot be rejected and conclude that the trade deficits of those countries are not sustainable.
+Baharamuhah et al. (2003) investigate the sustainability of current account deficits for four ASEAN countries (Indonesia, Malaysia, the Philippines, and Thailand) over the 1961-1991 period, and their results show that, except Malaysia, these countries were not in a long-run steady state in that period.
 Moreover, Erbaykal and Karaca (2008) examine the foreign deficit of Turkey and conclude that although exports and imports of Turkey are cointegrated, the slope coefficient of their regression is not statistically equal to one.

-To investigate the long-run convergence between exports and imports in 50 countries over the period 1973:2 to 1998:1, Arize (2002) find evidence in favor of cointegration in 35 of the 50 countries by applying the Johansen (1988) and Johansen and Juselius (1990) techniques.
-In addition, he confirmed long-run relationship for all countries (except Mexico) using the Stock and Watson (1988) test.
-This is a vacuum of research as traditional approaches to cointegration such as Johansen's technique have some serious drawbacks.
+To investigate the long-run convergence between exports and imports in 50 countries over the period 1973: 2 to 1998:1, Arize (2002) found evidence in favor of cointegration in 35 of the 50 countries by applying the Johansen (1988) and Johansen and Juselius (1990) techniques.
+In addition, he confirmed long-run relationships for 49 of the 50 countries (except Mexico) using the Stock and Watson (1988) test.
+This is a vacuum of research, as traditional approaches to cointegration, such as Johansen's technique, have some serious drawbacks.

-For the Iranian case, Arize (2002) have shown that there is a long-run relationship between imports and exports and the sign on the estimated cointegrating coefficient is positive.
-This result reveals that the Iranian trade deficit is a short-run phenomenon during which its imports and exports may drift apart and converge toward equilibrium in the long-run.
+For the Iranian case, Arize (2002) has shown that there is a long-run relationship between imports and exports, and the sign on the estimated cointegrating coefficient is positive.
+This result reveals that the Iranian trade deficit is a short-run phenomenon during which its imports and exports may drift apart but converge towards equilibrium in the long run.